ryetiss/flask-postgresql-docker/README.md

 #### Thats all!

-> For login page credentials are "admin:admin123".
+> Login page credentials are "admin:admin123".

 > You can just run " **app_run.bat** "